 But in the flashing lights of that night, I would gladly stay, for it will always be my favorite time.

-Something lifted you all of a sudden, I can see it in the flutters of your dress, in all the literatures, and the open ended inscriptions you wrote me.
+Something lifted you all of a sudden, I can see it in the flutters of your dress, in all the literature, and the open-ended inscriptions you wrote me.

 And so, I made a phone call and left you a message.
 I know it was all too late, but I hope I did not make you wait for too long this time.

 4 thoughts on “Across the Waves and the Undertones”

 No problem 🙂 stop by my blog, when you get the chance

 Thanks for dropping by 🙂